a-ui/digipolis_branding_scss/README.md

 # Digipolis Branding

-This project contains Digipolis' new digital styling and styling guidelines.
+This project contains Digipolis' digital styling and styling guidelines.
 It is the starting point to style your app or website for Digipolis.

-As you probably noticed, this project is just released.
-More documentation will be released very soon!

 ## Getting started